The knowledge possessed by your team members is one of your organization’s most valuable assets.

 That is, as long as you approach the process in a strategic manner...

-Two Keys to Converting Tacit Knowledge Into Explicit Knowledge
+How to Convert Tacit Knowledge Into Explicit Knowledge

 We know what tacit knowledge actually is.